PSY6983-2021/lilielkhalil_project/README.md

 Working Experience :

 I Can say that i totally work in a different field than my study !
-I do have more as administratif and finance experience.
+I had more experience in administratif and finance.

 Hobbies: